Coping with Tragic Events

-The entire campus community is involved when a tragedy occurs.
-Everyone can play a role in helping one another to deal with the tragedy as well as to facilitate healing and recovery.
+The entire campus community is involved when a tragedy occurs, either on campus or in the world.
+We can ALL play a role in helping one another to cope as well as in facilitating healing and recovery.

 What Can Happen